 When Herod the Great was made 'king of the Jews' (king of Judea) by the Roman Senate, "God's house" had stood for roughly 500 years.
 It had experienced a tremendous amount of natural decay, along with the destruction that came as various armies sought to conquer the city and the temple.
-Herod began the work of rebuilding around 20 B.C., which was undertaken at a considerable cost of men and supplies, and on a grand scale.
-Work on the temple was still going on at the time of Jesus (John 2:16, John 2:19 - 21).
+Herod began the work of rebuilding God's house around 20 B.C., which was undertaken at a considerable cost of men and supplies, and on a grand scale.
+Work on the building was still going on at the time of Jesus (John 2:16, John 2:19 - 21).

 One of Jesus' most well-known prophecies foretold of the destruction of God's appointed place of worship.